spacetelescope/pandokia/doc/source/programming_db.rst

 the performance reduction from using an interpreted language like Python is so large that I don't notice (or care) about the difference.
 The portability is more important.

+This interface has not been benchmarked against common ORM implementations such as those available in SqlAlchemy or Django, but those systems use much more complex methods for constructing queries.
+I conjecture that any performance difference favors this interface, but that the total difference is insignificant.

 Connecting to the databse
 -------------------------------------------------------------------------------